Saphs/Mp3Bib-Server_Scala/README.md

-# Mp3Bib-Server_Scala
+# Mp3Bib [Eidos]
-Backend for the Scala based mp3 manipulation tool.
-Implementing a server that is meant to be called through a frontend client.
+Scala based mp3 manipulation tool.
+The tool so far will use a http based rest interface between front- and backend.